Royal Canadian Air Force VIP aircraft: Present arrangements

 All dedicated VIP transport aircraft in the Canadian Forces are operated by 437 Transport Squadron and 412 Transport Squadron.
-Attendants on flights operated by these squadrons are select volunteers from various services in the Canadian Forces and serve in their posting for two or three years; they must undergo an intensive training period and additional security background checks prior to VIP transport duty.
+Attendants on flights operated by these squadrons are select volunteers from various branches of the Canadian Forces and serve in their posting for two or three years; they must undergo an intensive training period and additional security background checks prior to VIP transport duty.

-The 437 Transport Squadron, based at CFB Trenton, operates five Airbus A310-300s, all designated as CC-150 Polaris; four are configured as normal airliners with cargo transport and aerial refuelling capability, while one, No. 001, is operated in a VIP configuration.
+437 Transport Squadron, based at CFB Trenton, operates five Airbus A310-300s, all designated as CC-150 Polaris; four are configured as normal airliners with cargo transport and aerial refuelling capability, while one, No. 001, is operated in a VIP configuration.
 This latter aircraft, known officially as Can Force One, has a galley, spartan bedroom (wall panels added to provide privacy with small bed and sofa), sitting room, office space, and a shower approximately the size of a small phone booth.
 The executive suite includes a satellite telephone, two computer work stations, and a small refrigerator and, at the rear portion of the aircraft, is a normal passenger cabin, used to carry regular military passengers, members of the VIP party, or reporters.
 The squadron's information officer stated of the interior in 1997: "It's no more luxurious than a good motor home."
 The aircraft is referred to as the Royal Flight when carrying the King or another member of the royal family.
-When taxiing, the royal standard of the most senior royal individual on board will be flown from the port-side cockpit window.
+When taxiing, the personal flag of the most senior royal on board is flown from the port-side cockpit window.